Yuri Petrov: Club career

-He played one game in the UEFA Cup 1993–94 for FC Lokomotiv Moscow.
+Petrov played one game in the UEFA Cup 1993–94 for Lokomotiv Moscow.
 He was fired by FC Twente in 1998 because of alcohol abuse.
 He later played for clubs in Russia and Ukraine and returned to Holland to play for FC Volendam in 2006.

 International career

-He represented Russia at the 1993 FIFA World Youth Championship.
+Petrov represented Russia at the 1993 FIFA World Youth Championship.

-Personal life
+Personal life and death

-Petrov was married to Tanya Kazakova and the couple have two children.
+Petrov was married to Tanya Kazakova and they had two children.
 They divorced because of him developing a severe drinking problem.